4paradigm/OpenMLDB/docs/en/use_case/pulsar_openmldb_connector_demo.md

 Producer JAVA code in [demo producer](https://github.com/vagetablechicken/pulsar-client-java).
 Essential code is ![snippet](images/producer_code.png)

-So the producer will send the 2 messages to topic ‘test_openmldb’, and then Pulsar will read the message and write it to OpenMLDB cluster online storage.
+So the producer will send the 2 messages to topic ‘test_openmldb’.
+And then Pulsar will read the messages and write them to OpenMLDB cluster online storage.

 The package is in ‘files’.
 You can run it directly.